WeblateOrg/weblate/README.md

 Weblate is a free web-based translation tool with tight Git integration.
-It features simple and clean user interface, propagation of translations across subprojects, quality checks and automatic linking to source files.
+It features simple and clean user interface, propagation of translations across resources within a project, quality checks and automatic linking to source files.

 Weblate has it's website at http://weblate.org/.

 ## Features

 * Easy web based translation
-* Propagation of translations across sub-projects (for different branches)
+* Propagation of translations across resources (eg. branches) within projects
 * Tight git integration - every change is represented by Git commit
 * Usage of Django's admin interface
 * Upload and automatic merging of po files